Createdd/Writing/articles/VotingApp.md

 - connect you routes with your mongoose model to handle the documents in MongoDB

 > BE SURE TO READ THE [DOCS](http://mongoosejs.com/docs/models.html) when you are stuck.
-This part is the most complicated one!
+This part is pretty hard when you haven't done a lot with mongoose and MongoDB!

 [Check out my commit on Github after these steps.](https://github.com/DDCreationStudios/votingApp/tree/5dcd7359d2cb1b31e28a08869461b927094550c0)